 So what point am I trying to make with this post?

 People have different lifestyles and beliefs in this world.
 People drink, smoke, tattoo, pierce, atheists.
 Muslims, prostitution, club,gay, Christian, Hindu, fornicate, Gothic and many others.
 But the reason why people especially Christians, other religious bodies and most Africans are judgmental and hateful is that people refuse to realize that it is what they KNOW just as what we believe is what we KNOW.
 I believe the ONLY difference between myself and the Hindu and the one that does not believe in God or the other person that sees a one night stand as a norm is EXPERIENCE.
 If I were born where they were born, saw things they saw, heard things they heard, I’d have probably been just like them.

-If I were abused growing up; verbally and physically, I’d have probably been a drug addict.
-If I lost my only child praying to a god I barely understood or knew, I could have been an atheist too.
+If I were abused growing up; verbally or physically, I’d have probably been a drug addict too..
+If I lost my only child praying to a God I barely understood or knew, I could have been an atheist too.
 If I were poor and hooked on drugs, I would have probably been a Gigolo too.
-When people begin to realize that our experiences is ALL that makes us different, people will be less judgmental and that would create a space where we are less defensive and offensive.
+When people begin to realize that our experiences is ALL that makes us different, people will be less judgmental and that would create a space where we are less defensive or offensive.
 Do you know what that would do?
 It will create an amazing world where we can be heard no matter whom we are.
 A world where people can be open enough to listen to truth and actually consider it without feeling attacked, hurt or broken.
 A world devoid of hypocrisy.
 A world of LOVE is what Christ desired…the only one true weapon that can make the world a better place.